 - The consistency of the audited blockchain data with the information and data visible on the front-end websites onelife.eu and onecoin.eu is explicitly excluded.

-NB: we found that the block height numbers (block sequence numbers) mentioned in the Audit Reports, match with the Block height numbers which are visible on the Blockchain browser screens in the onelife.eu back-office.
+NB: We found that the Block Height numbers (block sequence numbers) that are mentioned in the Audit Reports match with the Block Height numbers that are visible on the Blockchain SIMULATOR screens in the onelife.eu back-office.

 2. The auditor accepts the data provided by One Network Services Ltd as correct and denies any responsibility concerning the data correctness.

-3. There is no statement whatsoever of checks of the consistency between the OneCoin transactions in the Blockchain on the one hand and the OneCoin Transactions in the OneCoin and Coinsafe Accounts of OneLife members on the other hand.
+3. There is no explanation whatsoever about checks of the consistency between the OneCoin transactions in the Blockchain on the one hand and the OneCoin Transactions in the OneCoin and Coinsafe Accounts of OneLife members on the other hand.

 4. The auditor states in his “opinion” that all transactions are recorded in the blockchain and are consistent, but taking all these limitations in consideration, this opinion has no value whatsoever.

 Conclusions on the Audit Reports and the auditor:

 a.
 All Audit Reports are worthless as they don’t contain any evidence of the existence of a real Blockchain.